dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 ******************************

 ..
+Number of characters per line:
    Statistics - no more that 32 characters
    METplus Name - no more than 17 characters
    Statistic Type - no more than 19 characters
    Metplus Line Type - currently unlimited (approx 33 characters)